The Devastatingly Dramatic Climate Show

-Weather can be extreme, scary and devasting and the effects of climate change is just going make weather even scarier.
+Weather can be extreme, scary and devastating and the effects of climate change is just going to make weather even scarier.
 No better topic for Scientific Sue to use her drama skills to entertain you!!

 We all know about tornados but did you know fires can also spin!
 Sue will demonstrate how fire tornados can be formed and explain why the eucalyptus tree is potentially one of the fire brigades’ biggest enemies.

 This show has given Scientific Sue a few engineering challenges too.
-Sue has built a super flooding system, not fed by rain water but by Mentos and diet cola.
-High winds and flooding can knock down bridges – sometime bridges which are the life line for remote villages – This happened during storm Maria in 2017!
+High winds and flooding can knock down bridges – sometimes these bridges are the life line for remote villages – This happened during storm Maria in 2017!
 Lots of volunteers will be needed to help build a pulley system out of balloons to show how the stranded villagers helped solve the lack of food and water problem!